They can be, but it depends. Should you give them credit?

 Although in different times, both of these producers had similar roles in the creation of the songs of these songwriters.
 The only thing that changed whether or not the producer received songwriting credit was the deal that was in place.

 It is important for you and your producer to come to an agreement about songwriting credit before you begin working on a project.
-It is also important that you keep track of the songwriting credit on a split sheet (you can learn more about that here) to avoid any conflict in the future.
+It is also important that you keep track of the songwriting credit on a split sheet to avoid any conflict in the future.